macbuse/WRITING/life.md

 spent, often packed with memories of the post-war Golden Age.

 So we obeyed and traded the lives of our children for a few months more.

+I had a father who died just before everything changed.
+It wasn't an abrupt parting but a goodbye drawn out over a year or so.
+There was an initial event, something we had been waiting for, dreading since he stopped work and joined the leisured classes.
+For most it might seem a trivial thing but when he decided that golf was no longer his passion then both my brother and I feared that the time was, if not upon us, not so very far off.